hci-a-if-its-2019/assignment-3-puguh18/README.md

 - Human - Computer Interaction A

 # Usability Evaluation and Prototyping (again)
 Papua.go.id is a web owned by Papua's goverment.
 It provides informations regarding the region.
 From the profiles of its' goverments to administration stuff.
-From my observation, i spotted some weakness
+From my observation, i spotted some weakness.
+One of them is the news categorization.

 ## Operating the Prototype